nietras/nietras.github.io/_posts/2020-05-20-Microsoft-build-2020.md

 from his garage 😎 (and colleagues).
 Shows off the new top level `Git` menu and the new git tooling, which is covered a bit above too.
-Keyboard navigation is less than ideal, as are keyboard short cuts.

 PS: If you haven't installed his Markdown extension for Visual Studio you should.
 It has easy paste of images, for example.
 Quick to do screen shots while documenting something in markdown.

 ***
 **Cloud Native Apps with .NET and AKS**